 Cover and store your open cans of ready-to-feed and concentrated liquid product in the refrigerator for no longer than 48 hours.
 Cover and store both opened and unopened cans of powder formula in a cool, dry place, not in the refrigerator.
 You can use the powder product for up to 4 weeks, if it's stored right.
 Don't leave prepared formula out of the refrigerator.

-Toddler or transitional formulas, such as Next Step, usually contain more iron and other nutrients than other formulas.
+Also, follow-up formulas for toddlers are available and usually contain more iron and other nutrients than other formulas.
 They can be used for older babies who are switching from formula to whole cow's milk.
 Most babies make this transition easily.

 Author: Healthwise Staff